-Disclaimer: Above data and values are taken from bankrate.com Interest rates are varies on case by case scenarios.
+Disclaimer: Above data and values are taken from bankrate.com Interest rates are varies on a case by case scenarios.
 We don’t guarantee or quote any rates here.
 It’s just an example.

 That means a couple who thinks they have bad credit and wants to finance their purchase with a VA loan might qualify for a mortgage after all.
-What’s important is to make sure a VA home loan application is submitted to a VA approved mortgage company that is also a direct lender.
+What’s important is to make sure a VA home loan application is submitted to a VA-approved mortgage company that is also a direct lender.
 What is a direct lender?

 A direct lender is a mortgage company that has the ability to make the final judgment on a loan application.
-Direct lenders have more flexibility as it relates to credit and FICO scores and if a loan has a qualifying credit score of say 605, the loan may still be approved if the lender identifies other positive aspects of the loan file such as low debt to income ratios, a lengthy employment history or a large down payment.
-We at USA are direct lenders and are VA approved and have the ability to make such judgements.
-Don’t prejudge your own credit, let us take a look at what you’ve got and provide a personalized path to home ownership.
+Direct lenders have more flexibility as it relates to credit and FICO scores and if a loan has a qualifying credit score of say 605, the loan may still be approved if the lender identifies other positive aspects of the loan file such as low debt to income ratios, lengthy employment history or a large down payment.
+We at the USA are direct lenders and are VA approved and have the ability to make such judgments.
+Don’t prejudge your own credit, let us take a look at what you’ve got and provide a personalized path to homeownership.